bioexcel/cwl-engine-guide/docs/full_cwl_implementation/airflow.md

 > Documentation?
 Yes

-Airflow itself has very detailed documentation which describes hwo to install and configure Airflow and how to run workflows.
+Airflow itself has very detailed documentation which describes how to install and configure Airflow and how to run workflows.
 The documentation for CWL Airflow is not as extensive - however it contains enough information to get you running a workflow.
 What is missing is how to move beyond execution of workflows on a single machine.

 ### How to guides

 > How to guides?
 Yes

-Airflow has a lot how to guides on how to use, although their documentation on CWL specific use if much more limited, but gives you enough to get started.
+Airflow has a lot of how to guides on usage, although their documentation on CWL specific use is much more limited, giving you only enough to get started.

 ### Install Guides